 Read our full VyprVPN review.

-PrivateVPN is a relative newcomer, but that hasn’t stopped it from offering a service that unblocks US Netflix and other streaming channels.
+PrivateVPN is a relative newcomer, but that hasn’t stopped it from offering a service that you can securely access US Netflix and other streaming channels.
 It scored very high in our speed tests and is backed by live chat support.
-A single account lets subscribers connect up to six devices at the same time.
+A single account lets subscribers connect up to 10 devices at the same time.
 PrivateVPN does not store any logs whatsoever.

 The website includes instructions on how to set up PrivateVPN on your Tomato or DD-WRT router.
 The company recently switched over to using its own private DNS servers instead of public ones, although these cannot be used separately from the VPN service.

 - Gaining a solid reputation for their growing list of sites it works with

 - Speeds are good enough for high-quality streaming